Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Stay Hungry.
 Stay Foolish.
 - Consistently and overwhelmingly, the evidence showed that experts are always made, not born.
 - The master has failed more times than the beginner has even tried.
-- "Nobody aims for the top without running into any monsters" - Ping Pong the Animation
+- Nobody aims for the top without running into any monsters. - Ping Pong the Animation
 - The more extreme the greatness, the longer the shadow it casts.
 - An amateur practices until he can play it correctly, a professional practices until he can't play it incorrectly.
-- "We’re going to advance!
+- We’re going to advance!
 Advance!
-We’ll stop at nothing to advance!" - Thomas Wade
+We’ll stop at nothing to advance! - Thomas Wade
 - There are three choices in this life: be good, get good, or give up.
 - Having to work hard is not a sign of being stupid.
 - If you don't have time to do it right, you must have time to do it over.